cnafoyo/Tech-Division/README.md

 SQL

 ## Access Application
-Here is the link to GitHub Page where you can access the application online.
+Find below link to GitHub Page where you can access the application online.